New Waddell Dam: Old Waddell Dam

-Although the initial implementation of worker camps and site preparation had begun in 1925, the main effort of construction began in 1926 with the diversion of the Agua Fria River.
-In that same year, the dam was renamed to Pleasant Dam.
+Although the building of worker camps and site preparation had begun in 1925, the main construction began in 1926 with the diversion of the Agua Fria River.
+That same year, the dam was renamed to Pleasant Dam.
 By February 1927, concrete pouring for the 20 buttresses was nearing completion.
 The dam was complete in October 1927.
-Its construction employed a maximum of 600 workers and cost over $3.3 million.
-Prior to its inauguration, cracks were discovered in the dam's buttresses.
-This led to much controversy over the new design of the dam and whether it was safe in the long-term which delayed its inauguration until February 1928.
-The situation was exacerbated on 12 March 1928 after the St. Francis Dam in California had a catastrophic failure.
+Its construction had employed up to 600 workers and cost over $3.3 million.
+Prior to its inauguration, cracks were discovered in the dam buttresses.
+This caused intense concerns over whether the new design would be safe in the long-term, which delayed its inauguration until February 1928.
+The situation was exacerbated on March 12, 1928 when the St. Francis Dam in California had a catastrophic failure.
 In 1929, after a series of hearings and debates, which eventually reached the state legislature, the State Water Commissioner ordered the spillway for the dam to be lowered 24 ft to prevent excess water levels and stress on the dam.
 It was also required that specific water levels in the reservoir be maintained.
 The dam was rehabilitated until 1935, and a steel roadbed was installed atop it that same year.
 In the early 1960s, it was renamed the Waddell Dam.